Rotimi Fani-Kayode: Legacy

+Fani-Kayode's posthumous project, "Communion" (1995), reflects his complex relationship with the Yoruba religion, a "tranquility of communion with the spiritual world".
+One of the images in the series, "The Golden Phallus", is of a man with a bird-like mask looking at the viewer, with his penis suspended on a piece of string.
+The image has been described as an ironic representation of how black masculinity has been burdened by the Western world.
+In this image ("The Golden Phallus"), as in Fani-Kayode's Bronze Head, there is a focus on liminality, spirituality, political power, and cultural history—taking ideals seen as "ancient" (in the display of "classical" African art) and re-introducing them as a contemporary archetype.

-Western and African worlds.
+Fani-Kayode challenged the invisibility of "African queerness", or the denial of alternative African sexualities, in both the Western and African worlds.
 In general, he sought to reshape the ideas of sexuality and gender in his photography, showing that sexuality and gender appear rigid and "fixed" because of cultural and social norms but are actually fluid and subjective.
 However, he specifically sought to develop queerness in contemporary African art, which required him to address the colonial and Christian legacies that suppressed queerness and constructed harmful notions of black masculinity.
 In a time when African artists were not being represented, he provocatively approached the issue by addressing and questioning the objectification of black bodies. (charlotte) His homoerotic influences in using the black male body can be interpreted as an expression of idealisation, of desire and being desired, and self-consciousness in response to the black body being reduced to a spectacle.
 He was able to show the world and those in the art world just how much queer black voices matter.
 Telling their sides of the story and not just being the subject of someone else's depiction of them.

 Not only is Fani-Kayode praised for his conceptual imagery of Africanness and queerness (and African queerness), he is also praised for his ability to fuse racial and sexual politics with religious eroticism and beauty.
-One critic has also described his work as "neo-romantic," with the idea his images evoke a sense of fleeting beauty.
+One critic has also described his work as "neo-romantic", with the idea his images evoke a sense of fleeting beauty.

 His work is imbued with subtlety, irony, and political and social comment.
 He also contributed to the artistic debate surrounding HIV/AIDS.